PeterBadzhakov/IoT_Security/README.md

-# IoT_Security
+# IoT House Alarm

-IoT ESP32 security system
+Project for the IoT course at FMI.
+ESP32 is connected to burglary sensors such as a tripwire, and activates defenses such as an alarm.
+Warns owner via UDP.